 Studies show that when doulas are present at birth, women have shorter labors, fewer medical interventions, fewer cesareans and healthier babies.
 Recent evidence also suggests that when a doula provides labor support, women are more satisfied with their experience and the mother-infant interaction is enhanced, as long as, two months after the birth.
 With doula support, partners tend to stay more involved with one another rather than pull away in times of stress.

-Today, a partner’s participation in birth preparation classes or his presence at prenatal visits and in the delivery suite is a familiar occurrence.
-Yet, we sometimes forget that the expectations of his role as a “labor coach” may be difficult to fulfill.
+Today, a partner’s participation in birth preparation classes or their presence at prenatal visits and in the delivery suite is a familiar occurrence.
+Yet, we sometimes forget that the expectations of the partner’s role as a “labor coach” may be difficult to fulfill.
 Sometimes it is also culturally inappropriate for an expectant partner to be so intimately involved in the process of labor and birth.

 At times, a partner may not understand the reassuring and skillful instinctive behavior during childbirth and may react anxiously to what a doula knows to be the normal process of birth.
-They may witness his partner in pain and understandably become distressed.
-The doula can be reassuringand skillfully help the mother to cope with labor pain in her unique way.
-The partner-to-be may need to accompany his partner during surgery should a cesarean become necessary.
+They may witness their partner in pain and understandably become distressed.
+The doula can be reassuring and skillfully help the mother to cope with labor pain in her unique way.
+The partner-to-be may need to accompany their partner during surgery should a cesarean become necessary.
 Not all partners can realistically be expected to “coach” at this intense level.

 The benefits of doula care have been recognized worldwide.
 The Medical Leadership Council of Washington, D.C., the Society of Obstetricians and Gynaecologists of Canada and the World Health Organization are among the many healthcare organizations that value the benefits that doulas provide to women in labor.

 The partner’s presence and loving support in childbirth is comforting and reassuring.
-The love they share with the mother and child, and his needs to nurture and protect his family are priceless gifts that only he can provide.
+The love they share with the mother and child, and their need to nurture and protect their new larger family are priceless gifts that only a supportive and involved partner can provide.
 With her partner and a doula present at birth a mother can have the best of both worlds; her partner’s loving care and attention and the doula’s expertise and guidance in childbirth.